reactioncommerce/reaction-docs/public-docs/how-to-manage-app-settings.md

 Note the following:
 - `globalSettingsConfig` is an object where each key is the name of a setting you want to use.
 The setting names are not namespaced to your plugin, so be sure that it will be unique among all plugins.
 For example, this example uses `myPluginLicenseKey` instead of `licenseKey`.
-- `rolesThatCanEdit` must be an array of permissions.
+- `permissionsThatCanEdit` must be an array of permissions.
 A user must belong to a group that has any ONE of these permissions to update this setting value.
 - `simpleSchema` is a [simpl-schema](https://github.com/aldeed/simple-schema-js) field definition used to validate the data before it is saved.
 - You can also add a `defaultValue` option if your setting needs a specific value before it is ever set.